Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction: Background: Markowitz Portfolio Theory

-The standard way to control risk is to introduce a ``risk regularizer" that punishes the portfolios with a large risk \citep{markowitz1959portfolio, rubinstein2002markowitz}.\footnote{In principle, any concave function in $G_t$ can be a risk regularizer from classical economic theory \citep{von1947theory}, and our framework can be easily extended to such cases; one common alternative would be $R(G) = \log(G)$ \citep{kelly2011new}; our formalism can be extended to such cases.} Introducing a parameter $\lambda$ for the strength of regularization (the factor of $1/2$ appears for convention), we can now write down our objective:
+The standard way to control risk is to introduce a ``risk regularizer" that punishes the portfolios with a large risk \citep{markowitz1959portfolio, rubinstein2002markowitz}.\footnote{In principle, any concave function in $G_t$ can be a risk regularizer from classical economic theory \citep{von1947theory}.
+One common alternative would be $R(G) = \log(G)$ \citep{kelly2011new}, and our framework can be easily extended to such cases.} Introducing a parameter $\lambda$ for the strength of regularization (the factor of $1/2$ appears for convention), we can now write down our objective:

 Here, $U$ stands for the utility function; $\lambda$ can be set to be the desired level of risk-aversion.
 When $g_t$ and $C_t$ is known, this problem can be explicitly solved.
 However, one main problem in finance is that its data is highly limited and we only observe one particular \textit{realized} data trajectory, and $g_t$ and $C_t$ are hard to estimate.
 This fact motivates for the necessity of data augmentation and synthetic data generation in finance \citep{assefa2020generating}.
 In this paper, we treat the case where there is only one asset to trade in the market, and the task of utility maximization amounts to finding the best balance between cash-holding and investment.
 The equity we are treating is allowed to be a weighted combination of multiple stocks (a portfolio of some public fund manager, for example), and so our formalism is not limited to single-stock situations.
 In section~\ref{app sec: classical portfolio solution}, we discuss portfolio theory with multiple stocks.